tomjoht/tomjoht.github.io/pages/category-archives/podcasts.md

 - /technical-writing-podcasts
 ---

 You can listen to the I'd Rather Be Writing podcast on most podcast platforms.
-This category page lists all podcasts that I've recorded as part of my site, I'd Rather Be Writing, and which get included in my [podcast feed](/itunes.rss).
-I've been recording and sharing podcasts for more than a decade, and though my consistency has fluctuated, I've always championed recording and sharing presentations and other conversations whenever possible.
+This category page lists all podcasts that I've recorded and included in my [podcast feed](/itunes.rss).
+I've been recording and sharing podcasts for more than a decade, with varying formats.
+For example, I started out mostly interviewing people, then transitioned to recording presentations, experimented with some individual monologue podcasts, explored discussion podcasts with co-hosts, and more.
+I like experimenting with different approaches.

 ## Subscribe to the podcast {#subscribe}